5 financial moves if you lose your job

 Once you’ve applied for unemployment and started your job search, it’s time to see where you stand financially so you can figure out how you’ll pay the bills and how much time you have to find a new job.
 With this information, you’ll know whether to take the first job that’s offered to you or hold out for the best fit.
 (Related: Questions to ask before accepting a job offer)

 Any payments from your former employer may reduce or eliminate state unemployment benefits until those payments run out.
-But state benefits rarely last for more than 26 weeks.
+But state benefits rarely last, with a few exceptions, for more than 26 weeks.

 “Totaling these items will provide your current liquid cash position, and that will be useful in planning your new budget,” he said.